Edgenesis/shifu.dev/docs/introduction/features.md

 Based on the principle "Born for Developers", ***Shifu*** divides the work of IoT application development into six following major categories:

-1. Device Access
+1. Device Integration
-1. Device Management
+2. Device Management
-1. Data Collection
+3. Data Collection
-1. Device Control
+4. Device Control
-1. Application Development
+5. Application Development
-1. System Operation and Maintenance
+6. System Operation and Maintenance

 ## Device Access

-The advanced microservices architecture empowers ***Shifu*** with unparalleled scalability and allows ***Shifu*** to access new devices quickly.
+The advanced microservices architecture empowers ***Shifu*** with unparalleled scalability and allows ***Shifu*** to integrate new devices quickly.

 ## Device Management